01-edu/public/subjects/firingrange/README.md

 Here are some ideas for improving the game:

-- Targets with different speeds
+- Targets with different speeds.
-- Textures on the walls and ground
+- Textures on the walls and ground.
-- Adding obstacles in front of the targets
+- Adding obstacles in front of the targets.